 In the initial years, it was realised that even though it was successful in reaching to the targeted children, it was not making their life better.
 Something was missing.
 Eventually, it realised that education is not an end but only a means to an end.
 The vision of making life better can be achieved only if it can also provide a congenial environment for studying.
 Seeing the plight of the parents of these families’ children, where it was difficult for them to even feed their family once a day, UPAY’s vision was broadened, and the idea of providing livelihood to the underprivileged families came up.

-We conduct workshops and training sessions to provide people with hands-on learning opportunities by means of which they can polish and fine-tune their skills.
-Many artisans are very talented yet their raw skills need to be enhanced so that their product will have a chance in the competitive market.
-The skills of these people would be groomed through the National Skill Development Council’s Star Scheme project, through which skills would be imparted to them in various aspects such as tailoring, plumbing ,artificial jewelry making ,etc. Apart from it they would also trained in packaging, retail marketing, etc through the star scheme project itself, to empower them to undertake the various supply chain activities by themselves.
+Many artisans are very talented yet their raw skills need to be enhanced so that their product will have a chance in the competitive market. .they would trained in packaging, retail marketing, etc through the star scheme project itself, to empower them to undertake the various supply chain activities by themselves.
 Thus, this stage would be focused on capacity building of poor artisans to develop and sustain their livelihoods.

 Most of the village artisans are very poor and they financially can’t afford to market their skills and products and they are not educated also so they are not aware about the sales and marketing strategy.
 We set up trade fairs or shops or marketing kiosks where people can put their products on display and sell them directly to consumers.